Allen Carr's Easyway Method: Review & Guide

 Cost: $200-300 Time investment: 5-6 hours of video content Format: Video-based program that mirrors the seminar structure Money-back guarantee: Available in most markets

 The online program bridges the gap between the book and the seminar.
-It provides the visual/audio experience and structured pacing of the seminar without requiring travel.
+It provides the visual and audio experience of the seminar format without requiring travel.

 Best for: People who prefer video to reading, those without seminar access in their area, people who want the seminar experience from home.